-As mentioned earlier, you’ll be needing a wet dry vacuum cleaner, a power washer, some cleaning products such as soap, leather cleaner, tire shine and degreaser, lots of microfiber towels, extension cords, hoses, brushes, and buckets.
+As mentioned earlier, you’ll need a wet-dry vacuum cleaner, a power washer, some cleaning products such as soap, leather cleaner, tire shine, and degreaser, lots of microfiber towels, extension cords, hoses, brushes, and buckets.

 Here’s a complete list of $500 or less worth of detailing items:

 Gloves from Costco